autopawn/pochow/docs/explanation.md

 where $a,b,c,d$ are the cells adjacent to $i$ in the grid.

-Smaller values of $\alpha$ make the simmulation more stable and precise, but slower.
+Smaller time steps $\Delta t$ make the simulation more stable and precise, but slower.

 Each time an amount of saliency $\Delta U_{i\rightarrow j,t}$ is transferred from a cell $i$ to another cell $j$, a proportional amount of the X-osity and Y-osity are transferred along with it:
 $$